Brand Momentum

 BRAND MOMENTUM

-Within the context of predicting future brand purchase behavior it is important to capture the delivery of pain or pleasure at the key stages of the brand experience chain for the simple fact that no one will willingly subject themselves to a substandard experience if there is a reasonable alternative at hand.
+Within the context of predicting future brand purchase behavior it is important to capture the delivery of pain or pleasure at the key stages of the brand experience chain.
+The simple fact is that no one will willingly subject themselves to a substandard experience if there is a reasonable alternative at hand

 Five Key Stages of a Brand Experience Chain